 When does the Hyundai Elexio go on sale in Australia?

-Hyundai has confirmed the Elexio will arrive in Australia in early 2026.
-Full local specifications and pricing are expected closer to launch.
+Hyundai has confirmed the Elexio will arrive in Australia in early 2026 and it will be available as a single model variant, the Elexio Elite.

 More: Hyundai Inster review